Compassion, kindness and respect live at Olivet Care

 What to look for during this stage

-- Increased incontinence
+- Increased incontinence.

 Crisis Management

-- Make sure the staff are friendly.
+- Making sure the staff are friendly, respectful and approachable.

 Extensive Assistance